Evaluating Representational Similarity Measures from the Lens of Functional Correspondence

-\paragraph{Canonical Correlation Analysis (CCA)}~\citep{hotelling1992relations} A popular linear-invariant similarity measure quantifying the multivariate similarity between two sets of representations $X$ and $Y$ under a shared set of $M$ stimuli by identifying the bases in the unit space of matrix $X$ and $Y$ such that when the two matrices are projected on to these bases, their correlation is maximized. \\ Here, the $i^{th}$ canonical correlation coefficient $\rho_i$ (associated with the $i^{th}$ optimized canonical weights $w_x^i \in \mathbb{R}^{N_X}$ and $w_y^i \in \mathbb{R}^{N_Y}$) is being calculated by:
+~\citep{hotelling1992relations} A popular linear invariant similarity measure quantifying the multivariate similarity between two sets of representations $X$ and $Y$ under a shared set of $M$ stimuli by identifying the bases in the unit space of matrix $X$ and $Y$ such that when the two matrices are projected on to these bases, their correlation is maximized. \\ Here, the $i^{th}$ canonical correlation coefficient $\rho_i$ (associated with the $i^{th}$ optimized canonical weights $w_x^i \in \mathbb{R}^{N_X}$ and $w_y^i \in \mathbb{R}^{N_Y}$) is being calculated by: